Gallaudet University 2022 Campus Plan

 New entry at 6th Street NE and Florida Avenue NE © Dangermond Keane Architecture

 The Gallaudet 2022 Campus Plan is a ten-year update to our existing 2012 Facilities Master Plan required by the District of Columbia Zoning Commission.
 The 2022 Campus Plan articulates the university's vision for the campus and provides guidance for the physical development of campus facilities.

-The Gallaudet University Board of Trustees approved the scope and intent of the 2022 Campus Plan during their May 2012 meeting, and the university will be moving forward with the zoning application with the assistance of consultant teams Stantec, Dangermond Keane Architecture, Symmetra Design, and legal counsel Holland & Knight.
+The Gallaudet University Board of Trustees approved the scope and intent of the 2022 Campus Plan during their May 2012 meeting, and the university moved forward with the zoning application with the assistance of consultant teams Stantec, Dangermond Keane Architecture, Symmetra Design, and legal counsel Holland & Knight.

 - Accommodate enrollment growth, support Gallaudet Strategic Plan Goals

 - Revitalize the heart of the campus, increase density

 - Build new connections with the local community